martialboniou/Dots/.emacs.d/README.md

 All users
 ---------

-As packages will be fetched on the Internet then installed and configured, you only need to byte-compile the ~/.emacs.d/lisp directory and the available subdirectories by hand. **First, add the shell script** `emacs-compile-directory` **to your shell path** (and probably also `emacs-compile-file`).
-This file is used by the script running in `$HOME/.emacs.d/confs/packs.el` to install missing packages *(for instance)*.
+As packages will be fetched on the Internet then installed and configured, you only need to byte-compile the ~/.emacs.d/vendor directory and the available subdirectories by hand. **First, add the shell script** `emacs-compile-directory` **to your shell path** (and probably also `emacs-compile-file`).
+This file is used by the script running in `$HOME/.emacs.d/lisp/packs.el` to install missing packages *(for instance)*.
 To get good performance with byte-compilation, type the following command in any virtual terminal running *Bourne-compatible* shell like `bash` or `zsh`:

+    $ cd ~/.emacs.d/vendor/third-party
-    $ emacs-compile-directory ~/.emacs.d/lisp
+    $ emacs-compile-directory
-    $ emacs-compile-directory ~/.emacs.d/lisp/bookmark-plus
+    $ emacs-compile-directory bookmark-plus

 You don't need to do this before running your emacs for the first time.